Geoffery10/Well-being-Bot-2/README.md

 </p>

 # Well-Being-Bot
 This is a Discord Bot for my own personal servers.
-Are for time management but some are fun too.
+Most of her features are for time management but some are fun too.

 ## Table of Contents
 * [Commands](#license)